·

 A

-– It was Nannucci who organized the Elvington attempt the year after, together
+– It was Nannucci who organized the Elvington attempt the year after,

 with his friend Len Cole.
 Nannucci himself was of Florence origins and